truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 * **Parameters:**
     * theValue (Float) the decimal number being investigated
 * **Returns:**
-    * (Integer) the number of decimals the provided value containes
+    * (Integer) the number of decimals the provided value containers

 ```JavaScript
 // write the number of decimals in this value of pi to the console